-Figure~\ref{fig:post2d} shows joint and marginal posterior distributions for effect size $\theta$ and power parameter $\alpha$ based on the results of the three external replication studies.
-The first replication found an effect estimate which was smaller than the original one ($\that_{r1} = 0.09$), whereas the other two replications found effect estimates that were either identical ($\that_{r2} = 0.21$) or larger ($\that_{r3} = 0.44$) than that reported in the original study.
+Figure~\ref{fig:post2d} shows joint and marginal posterior distributions for effect size $\theta$ and power parameter $\alpha$ based on the results of the three external replication studies and a power prior for the effect size $\theta$ constructed from the original effect estimate $\that_{o} = 0.21$ (with standard error $\sigma_{o} = 0.05$) and an initial flat prior $f(\theta) \propto 1$.
+The power parameter $\alpha$ is assigned a uniform $\Be(x = 1, y = 1)$ prior distribution.
+The first replication found an effect estimate which was smaller than the original one ($\that_{r1} = 0.09$ with $\sigma_{r1} = 0.05$), whereas the other two replications found effect estimates that were either identical ($\that_{r2} = 0.21$ with $\sigma_{r2} = 0.04$) or larger ($\that_{r3} = 0.44$ with $\sigma_{r3} = 0.06$) than that reported in the original study.
 This is reflected in the marginal posterior distributions of the power parameter $\alpha$, shown in the bottom right panel of Figure~\ref{fig:post2d}.
 That is, the marginal distribution of the first replication (yellow) is slightly peaked around $\alpha = 0.2$ suggesting some incompatibility with the original study.
 In contrast, the second replication shows a marginal distribution (green) which is monotonically increasing so that the value $\alpha = 1$ receives the highest support, thereby indicating compatibility of the two studies.
-Finally, the marginal distribution of the third replication (blue) is sharply peaked around $\alpha = 0.05$ indicating strong conflict between this replication and the original study.
+Finally, the marginal distribution of the third replication (blue) is sharply peaked around $\alpha = 0.05$ with 95\% credible interval from $0$ to $0.62$ indicating strong conflict between this replication and the original study.